mlpack/blog/doc/tutorials/Sangyeon2019Week01.md

 </center>

 </br>
 I checked the 3 cases when phis are 0, 90, and 180 degree.
-Belows are the results
+Below are the results

 <center>
 <b>[Quantum GMM]</b>